Myth 2: All Finns speak English

 To know how Finns feel about using English at work, you would have to actually ask them.
 In many fields, however, the expectation of professional English skills is so strong that people can feel embarrassed to talk about the challenges of working in English.
 Thus the status quo of let’s-pretend-we’re-all-fine-just-speaking-English easily continues undisturbed.

-Discarding this myth is important also for your own wellbeing – at least in the longer-term.
+Discarding this myth is important also for your own wellbeing – at least in the longer run.
 In English-based workplaces, it may seem at first that lack of Finnish skills is not a barrier to advancement.
 Later on, however, you may discover that Finnish is expected for more managerial tasks or for working with some of the company’s clients.
 Alternatively, you may need to look for work elsewhere later on and find your options limited by weak Finnish skills.

 Furthermore, your long-term wellbeing depends on much more than just your career.
 To fully participate in many areas of Finnish life – such as sports and leisure activities, civil society groups, or parents’ evenings at schools – learning Finnish is vital.